marcoLanzo/Talk-Service/README.md

 At the end of a conversation the clients will be available again until that do not disconnect from the server.

 # Implementation side:
-TCP was used as a transport protocol to ensure reliability and security in sending the data flow between clients and servers.
+TCP was used as a transport protocol to ensure reliability and security in sending the data flow between clients and server.

+The server is built through a multithreaded approach in which each client, requesting the connection, was entrusted to a private thread that managed the requests.